Hedonism: Ancient

 Aristippus of Cyrene is often seen as the first proponent of philosophical hedonism.

-Hedonism is one of the oldest philosophical theories and some interpreters trace it back to the Epic of Gilgamesh, written around 2100–2000 BCE.
-It was a central topic in ancient Greek thought, where Aristippus of Cyrene (435-356 BCE) is usually identified as its earliest philosophical proponent.
+Hedonism is one of the oldest philosophical theories.
+Some interpreters trace it back to the Epic of Gilgamesh, written around 2100–2000 BCE.
+It was a central topic in ancient Greek thought, where Aristippus of Cyrene (435–356 BCE) is usually identified as its earliest philosophical proponent.
 He formulated an egoistic hedonism, arguing that personal pleasure is the highest good.
 Aristippus and the school of Cyrenaics he inspired focused on the gratification of immediate sensory pleasures with little concern for long-term consequences.
 Plato (c.
 428–347 BCE) critiqued this view and proposed a balanced pursuit of pleasure that aligns with virtue and rationality.
 Following a similar approach, Aristotle (384–322 BCE) associated pleasure with eudaimonia or the realization of natural human capacities, like reason.

 Epicurus (341–271 BCE) developed a nuanced form of hedonism that contrasts with the indulgence in immediate gratification proposed by the Cyrenaics.
 The philosophical movement he founded argues that excessive desires result in anxiety and suffering, suggesting instead that people practice moderation, cultivate a tranquil state of mind, and avoid pain.
 Following Antisthenes (c.
 446—366 BCE), the Cynics warned against the pursuit of pleasure, viewing it as an obstacle to freedom.
 The Stoics also dismissed a hedonistic lifestyle, focusing on virtue and integrity instead of seeking pleasure and avoiding pain.
 Lucretius (c.
 99–55 BCE) further expanded on Epicureanism, highlighting the importance of overcoming obstacles to personal happiness, such as the fear of death.

 In ancient India, starting between the 6th and 5th centuries BCE, the Charvaka school developed an egoistic hedonism.
 Motivated by the belief in the non-existence of God or an afterlife, this school advocates enjoying life in the present to the fullest.
 Many other Indian traditions rejected this view and recommended a more ascetic lifestyle, a tendency common among Hindu, Buddhist, and Jain schools of thought.
 In ancient China, Yang Zhu (c.
 440–360 BCE) (Note: Some interpreters question whether Yang Zhu is a historical or a mythical figure.) argued that it is human nature to follow self-interest and satisfy personal desires.
 His egoistic hedonism inspired the subsequent school of Yangism.